 In response to the immediate need for relief, Bayanihan 1 (Republic Act 11469) and Bayanihan 2 (RA 11494) were enacted, and the national government initially rolled out support to 80 percent of Filipino families nationwide through cash transfers that were good for two months.
 These were later dialed down, both in terms of the amount and portions of the population assisted, in the latter part of the pandemic.
-In addition, various forms of support were included in the Bayanihan Acts, including support to employees, and to micro, Fourth, though recovery has started, we need to fast-track investments in early warning systems, efficient social protection programs, effective resilience-building strategies, research and development, technology-particularly digital technology-and innovation.

-small, and medium enterprises (MSME).
+In addition, various forms of support were included in the Bayanihan Acts, including support to employees, and to micro, small, and medium enterprises (MSME).

 The lockdowns led to large financing needs to support families and businesses.
-Coupled with low revenue collection due to business closures, these resulted in a record-high PHP1.67 trillion budget deficit and higher levels of borrowing with debt-to-gross domestic product (GDP) ratio climbing to 60.4 percent by the end of 2021 from only 39.6 in end-2019.
+Coupled with low revenue collection due to business closures, these resulted in a record-high PHP1.67 trillion budget deficit and higher levels of borrowing with debt-to-gross domestic product (GDP) ratio climbing to 60.4 percent by the end of 2021 from only 39.6 percent in end-2019.
 Government expenditures increased due to direct cash transfers and COVID-19 response-related costs such as: procurement of COVID-19 test kits and personal protective equipment (PPE); hiring of more health personnel; and purchase and nationwide deployment of COVID-19 vaccines.

 Aside from the economic contraction, the pandemic also resulted in significant social sector losses, which may be harder to recoup.
-These include learning losses, low levels of routine vaccinations,1 and the slowdown of healthcare-seeking behaviors in the population, among others.
+These include learning losses, low levels of routine vaccinations,1 and the slowdown of healthcare-seeking behaviors in population, among others.
 For two academic years, learners from preschool to tertiary levels coped as best they could through remote and blended learning modes instead of face-to-face classes.
 Worse, an estimated five percent of primary school-aged children in the Philippines did not enroll in 2022 while 91 percent may not be able to read or understand short and age-appropriated text by age 10.2 The full impact of this erosion in human development will not be apparent until years later, and, if left unaddressed, will lead to poor education and health outcomes for a generation of children.
 Rebuilding and catching up will require strong prioritization of education and health to prevent a more lasting negative impact on human development.